intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 The increased
-deployment of encryption provides an opportunity to reconsider parts of Internet architecture that have used implicit derivation of input signals for on-path functions rather than explicit signaling, as recommended by RFC 8558 {{RFC8558}}.
+deployment of encryption provides an opportunity to reconsider parts of Internet architecture that have used implicit derivation of input signals for on-path functions rather than explicit signalling, as recommended by RFC 8558 {{RFC8558}}.

 For instance, QUIC replaces TCP for various applications and ensures end-to-end